TheLayersProject/Layers/README.md

 * Hunter Malm - *Project creator/Lead developer* - [huntermalm](https://github.com/huntermalm)

 See also the list of [contributors](https://github.com/huntermalm/Layers/contributors) who participated in this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/huntermalm/Layers/blob/main/LICENSE) file for details.